Workatele

 DSG-1-150x150

-Project Lead – Soil Mapping and Data Management at Development Sovereignty Group Uganda
+Project Lead – Farmer Production Companies at Development Sovereignty Group Uganda

 Development Sovereignty Group Uganda